mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 designation, if available – with single occupancy, high-quality and delicious food provided in three square meals and staff present to wait on hand and foot.
-High passengers also lease one ton of cargo space in the ship’s hold.
+High passengers also lease one ton of cargo space in the ship's hold.
 One level of Steward is required per 10 high passengers.

 Middle passage is standard class.
 Middle passengers